 The Safe Communities Program strives to ensure safety and opportunity for all Greater Miami residents.
 We do this by investing in education and economic mobility; health services to overcome substance dependence; and collective action to improve community safety.
 The Fund is particularly focused on supporting survivors of human trafficking, gun violence, and other crimes as well as people who were previously involved in the justice system.

 The Miami Foundation collaborates with over 1,000 fundholders that seek to invest in the Greater Miami community.
 Among those, we manage two field of interest funds set up with the State Attorney’s Office for the 11th Judicial Circuit of Florida.
-Known as the Denise Moon Memorial Fund and the Safer and Healthier Communities Fund, these funds previously operated individual competitive grant programs.

 Your one-stop resource to learn about the grant program.

 We recommend reviewing this resource as a reference for how proposals will be evaluated.